 Rave reviews and word-of-mouth referrals are of unmatched value when it comes to growing your business.
 Beyond building your brand and harnessing the power of organic growth, great reviews urge your audience to choose your business over others.
 A Zendesk report on the impact of customer service stated that 88% of participants have been influenced by an online customer service review when making a buying decision.Rave reviews and word-of-mouth referrals are of unmatched value when it comes to growing your business.
 Click To Tweet

 When your customers love you so much that they tell their friends, they’re doing your marketing for you.
 Just ask Subaru owners or Apple users for recommendations and you’ll see what I mean.
+A focus on one-of-a-kind customer experience can have long-lasting, brand-boosting benefits for any business, no matter its size.

 Here’s another example: Netflix as a brand has become so ingrained in daily life that, “Have you seen anything good on Netflix lately?” is a regular topic of conversation.
 (Try it the next time you need an icebreaker; it has a 90% success rate for me.)